posabsolute/jQuery-Validation-Engine/README.md

 ### ajaxFormValidationURL
 If set, the ajax submit validation will use this url instead of the form action

+### ajaxFormValidationMethod
+HTTP method used for ajax validation, defaults to 'get', can be set to 'post'

 ### onBeforeAjaxFormValidation(form, options)
 When ajaxFormValidation is turned on, this is the function that will be called before the asynchronous AJAX form validation call.
 May return false to stop the Ajax form validation